Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
+If you want to build Freecash-Qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 To build without GUI pass `--without-gui`.